 Commissioner Jill E. Sommers also said she opposed the "numerical limits" on the ownership of DCMs and SEFs.
 She said she was concerned that this "may stifle competition" by preventing the creation of these entities.
 Sommers, who voted against the CFTC proposal, pointed out that the European Commission explicitly rejected limitations on ownership.

 Commissioner Bart Chilton agreed with Sommers, saying he hoped that the agency would not become "control freaks" on the issue of ownership rights.
-The CFTC needs to strike the right balance, he said.
+The CFTC needs to strike the right balance, he noted.

 In drafting the new regulations, Commissioner Michael Dunn called on the CFTC staff to follow the principles-based practice for regulation that the agency currently adheres to, rather than a prescriptive approach that mandates a one-size-fits-all approach.
 He also urged staff to present alternative regulations for the public to consider.

 Chilton echoed the sentiment, saying "if we don't have money, I think it would be really tough for us to aggregate position limits much less enforce them.
 I hope that we get the funding that we need."
-On Thursday Gensler told the Senate Banking Committee that the CFTC would need more resources to implement and enforce its new regulations (see Daily GPI, Oct.
-1).
+Last Thursday Gensler told the Senate Banking Committee that the CFTC would need more resources to implement and enforce its new regulations (see related story).

 Gensler said the agency's next public meeting would be on Oct.
 19 and that it would try to meet weekly throughout the fall to pass as many regulations as it can to implement the Dodd-Frank Act.

 Now that Congress is done with its work, regulators are "tasked with putting meat on the bone," Sommers said.
 Since "Congress [has] given us little choice with the statutory deadlines imposed, it goes without saying that market regulators have their hands full."
-The Dodd Frank reform law allows one year from the July 21, 2010 date of enactment for the CFTC to complete its tasks (see Daily GPI, July 22).
+The Dodd Frank reform law allows one year from the July 21, 2010 date of enactment for the CFTC to complete its tasks.

 ©Copyright 2010 Intelligence Press Inc. All rights reserved.
 The preceding news report may not be republished or redistributed, in whole or in part, in any form, without prior written consent of Intelligence Press, Inc.